-I first published a ‘Reasons to Enter Iron Viz’ post in 2019.
-A lot has changed since then, both in terms of the Tableau Conference, the Iron Viz feeder process, and my perspective on a few things.
-Given these changes, I thought I would share an updated post with the latest information and my thoughts as they stand today.
+I first published a ‘Reasons to Enter Iron Viz’ post in 2019, and again in 2021.
+A lot has changed since 2019, both in terms of the Tableau Conference, the Iron Viz feeder process, while my perspective continues to change after each Iron Viz competition.
+Given these changes, I thought I would share an updated post with the latest information, advice, and my thoughts as they stand today.

 You can find out everything you need to know about the latest feeder competition in this post shared by Tableau Public.

 The deadline for submissions is February 7, 2022 (11:59 p.m.
 PT).

 What is Iron Viz?

 For those unfamiliar with the competition, Iron Viz is the ultimate battle of Tableau skills!